agoose77/phd-thesis/content/2605-signal-fitting.md

 import numpy as np
-from matplotlib import pyplot as plt from scipy.fft import irfft, rfft from scipy.optimize import minimize, minimize_scalarnoauthor_apache_nodate from mplhep.styles import ATLAS
+from matplotlib import pyplot as plt from scipy.fft import irfft, rfft from texat.signal.convolution import gold_deconvolve_fft from scipy.optimize import minimize, minimize_scalar from mplhep.styles import ATLAS

 plt.style.use(ATLAS)